-Permanent management and consultancy functions for Swiss and foreign interest groups: none.
+Permanent management and consultancy functions for important Swiss and foreign interest groups: none.

 Renée Aguiar-Lucander has been a director since November 2006.
 Since February 2009, she has been a partner in Omega Funds, a secondary fund focused on healthcare.
 Within Omega, she heads up the London office and is responsible for both private and quoted healthcare portfolio companies.
 As such Ms. Aguiar-Lucander serves on the Board of selected, privately held Omega investments.
 Between 2005 and 2009, she was a partner in the venture capital team of 3i Group plc, a leading private equity and venture capital firm with around USD 10 billion of assets under management, where she was a senior member of the European portfolio management team with a focus on healthcare assets.
 From 2000 to 2003 she was a Managing Director in corporate finance with Lehman Brothers, focusing primarily on the technology, media and communications sectors, following which she worked as an advisor for private equity funds prior to joining 3i Group in January of 2005.
 Prior to joining Lehman Brothers in 1999, Ms. Aguiar-Lucander worked for Deutsche Bank and Alex.
 Brown & Sons, both in the United States and in Europe, focusing on M&A and private/public capital-raising for growth companies.
 Ms. Aguiar-Lucander has a bachelor's degree in finance from Stockholm School of Economics and a master's degree in business administration from INSEAD.
-She is of Swedish nationality.
+In addition to her position at Newron, Mrs. Aguiar-Lucander is non-executive chairman of Egalet Ltd and Board member of ImpactRx Inc, Sophion Bioscience A/S and NsGene A/S. She is of Swedish nationality.

-Permanent management and consultancy functions for Swiss and foreign interest groups: none.
+Permanent management and consultancy functions for important Swiss and foreign interest groups: none.

 Hans-Joachim Lohrisch has been a director since January 2008.
 He was CEO of Altana Pharma AG from 1999 to 2006 and a member of the Board of Management of ALTANA AG, a DAX 30 company, from 1999 to 2006.
 In the course of the spin-out and take-over of Altana Pharma by Nycomed, he joined the Board of Nycomed SA, a position that he resigned from end of January 2008.
 Prior to Altana, Mr. Lohrisch was at Merck KGaA for 21 years.
 Between others his experience and responsibilities embraced: R&D project management, licensing and M&A, General Manager Pharma Portugal, Head of International Strategic Marketing, Country Manager Pharma Germany, CEO Merck Generics Group (London) and Division Head of Pharma Ethicals with worldwide business responsibility.
 Mr. Lohrisch served as a member of the Pharma Executive Committee from 1993 to 1999.
 His career in the pharmaceutical industry spans a total of 30 years.
 He holds a doctorate in organic chemistry from Bonn University and graduated from INSEAD's AMP programme.
-Mr. Lohrisch is German.
+Hans-Joachim Lohrisch is a Board member of Ennar Pharma and Harvester Capital and during 2010 served on the Board of Inview Technology.
+He is German.

-Permanent management and consultancy functions for Swiss and foreign interest groups: none.
+Permanent management and consultancy functions for important Swiss and foreign interest groups: none.